 Cremations take place in the crematorium six days a week and the crematorium chapel, set in glades of native bush, is available for small family services and committals.

 To view a map of the cemetery plots, follow the link below.

 Maunu Cemetery Plan

-The RSA section of the cemetery is the focus of ANZAC Day services.
+The Veteran's section of the cemetery is the focus of ANZAC Day services.
 Both burial and ash plots are available on application.
-Veterans Affairs approved black ceramic flower vases can be installed free of charge on RSA plots.
+Veterans Affairs approved black ceramic flower vases can be installed free of charge on Veteran plots.

 Veteran's Affairs New Zealand (opens in a new window).